- Search The Registry

 - My Account

-*The White Citizens' Councils was formed on this date in 1954.
+*The White Citizens' Council was formed on this date in 1954.
 They were an associated network of white supremacist, extreme right organizations in the United States, concentrated in the American South.